adwait-rao/tubewatch/README.md

-Here's a GitHub description tailored for your application named **TubeWatch**:

----

 # TubeWatch

 🎬 **TubeWatch** is a collaborative watch party application that lets users enjoy YouTube videos together in real-time.
 Built with React and Vite, TubeWatch synchronizes video playback across multiple users using RxDB for local-first data management and WebRTC for seamless peer-to-peer communication.